Commercial and General Litigation

 There is no second place in litigation.
 Clients from Fortune 100 corporations to family businesses and individuals have turned to our award-winning litigators to handle their most important cases and solve their most difficult problems.

-Professional sports franchises, public utilities, prominent political figures, major banks, governments, auto manufacturers and suppliers, family businesses, and many others have relied on our attorneys to get results and achieve their goals.
+Professional sports franchises, prominent political figures, major banks, governments, auto manufacturers and suppliers, family businesses, and many others have relied on our attorneys to get results and achieve their goals.

 In the last year alone, our attorneys have: